Tag Archives: Point Of View

 Scientists in China have discovered that roots of a plant used a century ago during the great Spanish influenza pandemic contains substances with powerful effects in laboratory experiments in killing the H1N1 swine flu virus that now threatens the world.
 The plant has a pleasant onion-like taste when cooked, but when raw it has sap so foul-smelling that some call it the “Dung of the Devil” plant.

-With that sample of asafetida you might not have any friends, but let’s make that the subject of another article.
+With that sample of asafetida, you might not have any friends, but let’s make that the subject of another article.